lesunb/rome2024_tutorials/Tutorial3_BehaviourTrees/README.md

 ### 3. What happens if the robot can't reach its goal?
 Create a fallback subtree if the robot can't reach the target position in less than a minute.

 How can a robot still reach its goal if a given path is obstructed?
 Think about how a path is constructed in nav2 and try to create a new recovery behavior.

+### 4. Try to implement the subscriber node as an asynchronous action instead of a synchronous condition node.
+How would that change the behaviour tree?
+Which implementation do you think is better?

+Try to implement the SubscriberNode class as a StatefulActionNode.